koppi/mk/Machinekit-RT-Preempt-RPI.md

 * Download and boot into a Raspbian 8.0 system
 * Build and install a Raspberry Pi RT Preempt Linux Kernel
-* Build and install IGH EtherCAT master
+* Build and install IgH EtherCAT master
 * Setup Machinekit

 ### Download and boot into a Raspbian 8.0 system